Joaquin-Murillo/LLM_Literature_Review/README.md

 * Evolution: PHP started as a simple scripting language for web development.
 PHP 5 introduced a robust object model, PHP 7 improved performance significantly, and PHP 8 added features like just-in-time compilation and union types.
 * Adaptation: By continuously adding modern features and improving performance, PHP remains one of the most widely used languages for server-side web development.

+## Influential Researchers in the Field:
+1. Leo A. Meyerovich
+* Leo A. Meyerovich is known for his empirical studies on programming language adoption and the social factors influencing it.
+* Key Papers:
+  * Empirical Analysis of Programming Language Adoption.
+Meyerovich, L. A., & Rabkin, A. S. (2013).
+  * Socio-PLT: Principles for Programming Language Adoption.
+Meyerovich, L. A., & Rabkin, A. S. (2012).

+2. Benjamin S. Lerner
+* Benjamin S. Lerner focuses on programming language design, type systems, and tools to improve software reliability.
+* Key Papers:
+  * Typing the Untyped: A Sound and Complete Approach to Type-Safe JavaScript.
+Lerner, B. S., Grove, D., & Chambers, C. (2006).
+  * Language Support for Comprehensible Distributed Data Structures.
+Lerner, B. S., Wang, D., Grossman, D., & Chambers, C. (2010).

+3. Diomidis Spinellis
+* Diomidis Spinellis is a prominent researcher in software engineering and programming languages, focusing on code quality, maintenance, and the evolution of software systems.
+* Key Papers:
+  * The Decay and Failures of Large Open Source Software Projects.
+Spinellis, D. (2020).
+  * A Repository of Unix History and Evolution.
+Spinellis, D. (2015).

 ## Summary